New World Healer Builds – The Best New World Life Staff Build

 New World Healer Build – Shaman

 The Ice Gauntlet’s passives are very important too.
 Quite a few of the passives increase damage to enemies, meaning you can do some strong damage while playing solo or in group content.
 This also applies to PvP, as more pressure is always welcome.
 The other added benefit of the Ice Gauntlet is bonus mana regeneration passives, as mana is your primary resource for your Life Staff.
+One other thing, since Entombed grants mana regen, it is not as important to go 300 points into Focus.
+You can spend more of your attributes on Intellect or Constitution, making you more buff, or a more dangerous spellcaster to benefit other areas of this New World healer build.

 Speaking of the Life Staff, you’ll want to use all three skills in the Healing spec.
 The reason why is because you are all about party healing, ensuring your teammates survive any encounter.
 The skills also add bonus healing on lower HP allies, with added party-wide healing in some scenarios.
 The combination of both weapons and the range on the Life Staff’s single target and party healing makes it a great healer at range.
-Because of this, we think this is by far the best healing build available for mana out put and CC and will likely work the best in most content.
+Because of this, we think this is by far the best healing build available for mana output and CC and will likely work the best in most content.

 If you want to follow the shaman’s skill build point for point, click the link provided.

-New World Healer Levelling
+New World Healer Leveling

 If you are looking to play a healer while you level through Aeternum, fear not, as you can use either of these builds to level in the open world.
-We recommend going down the Swordmaster spec while you are levelling your sword and shield as that does competent DPS for single and multiple target damage.
+We recommend going down the Swordmaster spec while you are leveling your sword and shield as that does competent DPS for single and multiple target damage.
 If you are opting for the ranged shaman playstyle, the Ice Pylon and ranged auto attacks are sufficient enough to kill enemies with ease.

 Also, you don’t need to worry too much about being a dedicated healer in the early game.
 New World offers flexibility in your healing build while you get to grips with the game.
 If it comes to needing dedicated healing skills, you can respec your Life Staff for free.
 Although, we do recommend getting your Life Staff to rank eight by level 25, as that is when you can reliably heal the Amrine Expedition.
 Rank eight means you can get at least 7 skill points, allowing you to invest in two fully upgraded skills.
-Having two very strong skills is more than enough to ensure your party stays alive while levelling.
+Having two very strong skills is more than enough to ensure your party stays alive while leveling.

 This concludes our New World healer builds, if you liked this guide, why not check out other New World articles in our related posts.
 Maybe even check out our weapon tier list?